hyperledger/fabric/docs/Setup/logging-control.md

 ## Go chaincodes

-As independently executed programs, user-provided chaincodes can use any appropriate technique to create their private logs - from simple print statements to fully-annotated and level-controlled logs.
+The standard mechanism to log within a chaincode application is to integrate with the logging transport exposed to each chaincode instance via the peer.
 The chaincode `shim` package provides APIs that allow a chaincode to create and manage logging objects whose logs will be formatted and interleaved consistently with the `shim` logs.

+As independently executed programs, user-provided chaincodes may technically also produce output on stdout/stderr.
+While naturally useful for "devmode", these channels are normally disabled on a production network to mitigate abuse from broken or malicious code.
+However, it is possible to enable this output even for peer-managed containers (e.g. "netmode") on a per-peer basis via the CORE_VM_DOCKER_ATTACHSTDOUT=true configuration option.

+Once enabled, each chaincode will receive its own logging channel keyed by its container-id.
+Any output written to either stdout or stderr will be integrated with the peer's log on a per-line basis.
+It is not recommended to enable this for production.

+### API

 `NewLogger(name string) *ChaincodeLogger` - Create a logging object for use by a chaincode